Buck Converters

 Capacitor Selection

 The output capacitance is primarily determined by the maximum allowed output voltage ripple.
-This ripple is determined by the capacitance of the capacitor and it’s ESR (equivalent series resistance).
-The output capacitance of a boost converter can be found using the following equation.
+This ripple is determined by the capacitance of the capacitor and its ESR (equivalent series resistance).
+The minimum output capacitance for a buck converter can be found using:2

 where: